Search for the pair production of long-lived supersymmetric partners of the tau lepton in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 All sources of systematic uncertainties affecting the signal are considered uncorrelated across data-taking years, except for those from theory and the integrated luminosity uncertainty.
 The theory uncertainties are treated as fully correlated across the years, and the integrated luminosity uncertainty is treated as partially correlated, which results in a value of 1.7\% on combining the years.

 The following systematic uncertainties are propagated to the prediction of the final background yields.
+They are discussed here in the order of their appearance in Table~\ref{tab:systs}.

 Since the predicted background in the BR is obtained using $\frw$, which is measured in a $\wjets$ enriched region, one needs to account for how differences between WCR and BR can impact the extrapolation of the misidentification probability in the BR ($\frbr$).
 These can arise from differences between the two regions in the flavor composition of the parton corresponding to the jet that is misidentified as a $\distauh$ candidate.
 We use simulations of the SM processes described in Section~\ref{sec:simulation} to estimate the relative difference $\abs{\frw^{\mc}-f^{\mc}_\text{BR}}/\frw^{\mc}$, which is found to be about 10\%.
-This is treated as an uncertainty in $\frw$ correlated across data-taking years and propagated to the background prediction.
-The statistical uncertainty in $\frw$ is also propagated to the prediction of the background yields.
-In addition, the difference between the primary and alternate background predictions, as discussed in Section~\ref{sec:background} is taken as an uncertainty.
+This is treated as an uncertainty in $\frw$ (labeled ``Misid. probability estimation region'') correlated across data-taking years and propagated to the background prediction.
+The statistical uncertainty in $\frw$ due to the finite size of the WCR (labeled ``Misid. probability sample size'') is also propagated to the prediction of the background yields.
+In addition, the difference between the primary and alternate background predictions, as discussed in Section~\ref{sec:background} is taken as an uncertainty (labeled ``Alternative bkg. prediction'').
 These last two sources of uncertainties are treated as uncorrelated across data-taking years.

 The observed data in the BRT1 region for the first $19\fbinv$ of 2016 data taking were observed to be lower than the estimated background by a factor of 0.7 uniformly across all bins.
 The discrepancy can possibly be attributed to the saturation effects observed in the APV25 readout chip preamplifier used in the tracker~\cite{CMS:2025bbk}, during the same data-taking period.
-Therefore, an additional correction of $0.7\pm0.3$ is applied to the SR in that portion of the data set, with the uncertainty being taken as the deviation of the factor from unity.
+Therefore, an additional correction of $0.7 \pm 0.3$ is applied to the SR in that portion of the data set, with the uncertainty (``Bkg. correction from BRT1'') being taken as the deviation of the factor from unity.
 This correction has a negligible effect on the final results described in Section~\ref{sec:results}.